 For a small account it simply doesn’t make sense to trade actively for the financial reward in comparison to the time spent working on it.
 Even if you return 100% per year you would be financially better of as a day laborer than a day trader.

-But it does make sense to regard it as a training account to build knowledge, experience and practical skill – the account will gain in line with your level of proficiency.
+But it does make sense to regard it as a training account to build knowledge, experience and practical skill – the account´s value will gain in line with your level of proficiency.
 On the way severe setbacks are very likely to happen.

 Especially for a beginning trader that would be a smart course of action as it is easy to underestimate the level of skill necessary to become profitable at all.
-It is a very competitive field with many very smart players.
+It is a very competitive field with many highly intelligent and skilled players.
 I would venture the guess – judging from my own experience and other trader´s histories – that you need 3 to 5 years of full-time, hands-on education to reach a sustainably profitable level through knowledge and practical experience.
 This is just about the amount of time and effort necessary to build a new business or to get an education in an area of some complexity.
 Why should it be any different when trying to learn the craft of investing at a professional level?
 Keeping an active account small during that time will help to keep the cost of tuition low.

 In all honesty any other approach has always lost me money in the end.
 For all I know I might still be in the state of naive belief that is a long way from sustainable profitability – that only ever becomes clear in hindsight when observed from a higher level of knowledge.